Lend-Lease: Great Britain

 In total 4 million tonnes of war material including food and medical supplies were delivered.
 The munitions totaled £308m (not including naval munitions supplied), the food and raw materials totaled £120m in 1946 index.
 In accordance with the Anglo-Soviet Military Supplies Agreement of June 27, 1942, military aid sent from Britain to the Soviet Union during the war was entirely free of charge.

+Some of the 3,000 Hurricanes given to Soviets were broken up & buried after the war to avoid paying US back under the Lend-Lease legislation.
+In 2023 eight broken up planes were found buried together in a forest south of Kyiv and were excavated in an archaeological dig by the State Aviation Museum of Ukraine.

 Reverse Lend-Lease

 Reverse Lend-Lease was the supply of equipment and services to the United States.
 Nearly $8 billion (equivalent to $124 billion today) worth of war material was provided to U.S. forces by its allies, 90% of this sum coming from the British Empire.
 Reciprocal contributions included the Austin K2/Y military ambulance, British aviation spark plugs used in B-17 Flying Fortresses, Canadian-made Fairmile launches used in anti-submarine warfare, Mosquito photo-reconnaissance aircraft, and Indian petroleum products.
 Australia and New Zealand supplied the bulk of foodstuffs to United States forces in the South Pacific.

-Though diminutive in comparison, Soviet Union supplied the United States with goods that the latter badly needed, including 300,000 tons of chrome ore, 32,000 tons of manganese ore, and large supplies of platinum, gold and wood.
+Though diminutive in comparison, the Soviet Union supplied the United States with chrome and manganese ore, platinum, gold and wood.

-In a November 1943 report to Congress, President Roosevelt said of Allied participation in reverse Lend-lease:
+In a November 1943 report to Congress, President Roosevelt said of Allied participation in reverse Lend-Lease: